 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
 They will also receive a copy of the behaviour policy and the school's response to children who are absent from education - this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
-They will also be provided with information about how to record and report safeguarding concerns on CPOMS.
+They will also be provided with information about how to record and report safeguarding concerns.
+All staff will be trained to use CPOMS, an online safeguarding recording tool.
+They will all know to report serious concerns to a DSL immediately, without delay.
+Visitors with concerns will be asked to complete a 'lilac form' from the school office.